nemaara/A_New_Order/readme.txt

 Do you know what Lorin's questions to the Oracle were?
 If so, you know more than me, because I only remember the first and the last question, and I am not sure about the second one.
+(They can be found in the ANO_art repo)

 Do you know who betrayed Freetown's location?
 If so, you know more than me.
 I don't know.
 I never planned to know, in fact.
 Early on I had a version of